Knud Lonberg-Holm: Biography

 Lonberg-Holm worked at F.W.
 Dodge Corporation for more than 30 years.
 He, together with C. Theodore Larson, was commissioned to develop "a systematic approach to organizing the information needed by the building industry."
 This became known as an information design.

 Buckminster Fuller called Lonberg-Holm a "really great architect of the Nysky (New York skyscraper) age".
+In his book Scope of Total Architecture, Walter Gropius, identified Lonberg-Holn and Richard Neutra, as "men of outstanding initiative" who were "carrying on" the Modern Movement in the United States of America.